Former KGB Spy Says Donald Trump Was Groomed As Russian Asset Since 1980s, Narcissism Made Him Perfect Target

-Russian intelligence agencies had been grooming Donald Trump since the 1980s as an asset to spread anti-western propaganda, a former KGB spy claims.
+Russian intelligence agencies had been grooming Donald Trump since the 1980s as an asset to spread anti-Western propaganda, a former KGB spy claims.

-As the Guardian reported, former Russian official Yuri Shvets claimed that the now-former president was one of many people in the west targeted by the former Soviet Union to grow into assets that would further Russia’s causes.
+As The Guardian reported, former Russian official Yuri Shvets claimed that the now-former president was one of many people in the west targeted by the former Soviet Union to grow into assets that would further Russia's causes.

-Shvets, who worked in Washington, D.C., with the Russian news agency Tass during the 1980s, said in the book American Kompromat by journalist Craig Unger that Trump appeared on the radar for Russia after marrying first wife Ivana Zelnickova, a Czech model, in 1977.
-The report claimed that Trump was initially the target of a spying operation from Czechoslovakia’s intelligence agency, which worked closely with Russia.
-When Trump opened the Grand Hyatt New York hotel in 1980 and bought 200 television sets from an electronics store co-owned by a Soviet immigrant allegedly still working with the KGB, Trump was identified as a potential asset.
+Shvets, who worked in Washington, D.C., with the Russian news agency Tass during the 1980s, said in the book American Kompromat by journalist Craig Unger that Trump appeared on the radar for Russia after marrying his first wife, Czech model Ivana Zelnickova, in 1977.
+The report claimed that Trump was initially the target of a spying operation from Czechoslovakia's intelligence agency, which worked closely with Russia.

+When Trump opened the Grand Hyatt New York hotel in 1980 and bought 200 television sets from an electronics store co-owned by a Soviet immigrant allegedly still working with the KGB, he was identified as a potential asset.

-Shvets said that Trump was the “perfect target” in many ways, as his vanity and narcissism made him very easy to bend.
+Shvets said that Trump was the "perfect target" in many ways, as his perceived vanity and narcissism made him very easy to bend.

 "For the KGB, it was a charm offensive.
 They had collected a lot of information on his personality so they knew who he was personally," he said.
 "The feeling was that he was extremely vulnerable intellectually, and psychologically, and he was prone to flattery."